xiGUAwanOU/tech-note/programming-languages/awk-sed-grep/quick-tutorial-for-awk.md

-# Quick Tutorial
+# Quick Tutorial for `awk`

-The basic usage of AWK is to get the specific column of a line:
+The basic usage of awk is to get the specific column of a line:

   ```awk
 awk '{print $1, $4}' filename.txt